simonprickett/bartfbchatbot/README.md

 });
 ```

+Note we always send a 200 status back to Facebook as soon as possible - the response message will be sent as a separate `POST` asychronously.

-We'll cover each of the message types in detail, but we're looking for:
+We'll cover each of the incoming message types in detail, but we're looking for:

 * Text message: `event.message.text`
 * Postback action (call to action button pressed): `event.postback.payload`